jonkracht/technical-notes/software-install-logs/pop-2204-software.md

 * fzf fuzzy finder for both command line and vim
 * kazam screencast utility
 * qmmp (winamp clone)
-* cookiecutter (tool for creating project outline structures)
+* cookiecutter (tool for creating project outline structures)  Removed in favor of pipx method to get more current version.
 * exfat-fuse to format usb drive as exfat to interact with Windows
 * librecad for creating 2D floor plans
 * Looking for a better file manager:  spacefm-gtk3, pcmanfm